 It can be rather challenging to find where to stay in Tokyo for tourists and first-time visitors.
-There are several questions to ask yourself such as: Are you looking for the best accommodation in the city centre or are you happy to commute?
-Would you like to stay in a Japanese hotel pod?
+There are several questions to ask yourself such as: Are you looking for the best place to stay in Tokyo city centre or are you happy to commute?
+Would you like to stay in a Japanese capsule hotel?
 Are you visiting with your loved ones and want to find a cheap family accommodation in Tokyo?
-What is the best area to stay for a first time visitor?
+What is the best area to stay for a first-time visitor?

-Finding the best cheap hotel in Tokyo proved difficult the first time I visited Japan.
-I remember having no clue about the best neighborhoods in Tokyo for example.
+Finding the best cheap Tokyo hotel proved difficult the first time I visited Japan.
+I spent two weeks in Japan at the time and I remember having no clue about the best neighbourhoods in Tokyo for example.
 Where was I suppose to sleep?
-Which place was I meant to avoid during night time to stay safe?
+What are the safe places to stay in Tokyo?
 I had so many questions and found absolutely no answers.
-I spent a month travelling around Japan and in this article I'm going to tell you exactly how to find the best accommodation in Japan in 2017.
+In this article, I'm going to tell you exactly how to find the best accommodation in Japan.

 Why stay in Shinjuku

 Shinjuku is the most vibrant district in Tokyo.
 There is no getting around to the fact that you can find a ridiculous amount of restaurants, amazing street food, and epic bars.

 Have you ever heard of Golden Gai?
 It's a great place to grab a bite and have a drink like a local.
 The area has tonnes of small bars, whereby only a handful of people can take a seat and order.
 The spaces are cramped and intimate, and you have to be aware that a lot of Japanese people come here to socialise and have a drink after work.
 Don't be offended if the owner refuses your custom, it's because a few of these tiny bars are reserved for a loyal clientele.
 Watch out for menus in English, it's the best indication that foreigners are welcome.